 If you are looking for more seafood recipes from fish to prawn and from side dishes to main dishes, you can take a look at this collection of Indian Seafood Recipes from this blog in one place.
 Take a peek!

-I have also shared a detailed video of this Nellore/Andhra Chepala Pulusu recipe video that I hope it will help you to make a tasty fish curry at home.
-For a quick reference, you could also find the Fish/Chepala Pulusu Nellore, Andhra Style in a story format.
+I have also shared a detailed video of the Chepala Pulusu recipe that I hope will help you to make a tasty fish curry at home.
+For a quick reference, you could also find this recipe in story format.

 - 8 slice Tilapia Fish